OnlyFans Burnout Is Real — And It Will End Your Career Before the Algorithm Does

 - Feeling emotionally numb or disconnected from your work

-- Anxiety about your posting schedule or income every single day
+- Daily anxiety about your posting schedule or income

-- Feeling like a fraud or questioning your worth as a creator
+- Feeling like a fraud or questioning your value as a creator

-- Loss of motivation and creative energy that used to come naturally
+- Loss of creative energy that used to come naturally

 Behavioral Signs

-The truth is, your behavior changes before your business metrics do — which means behavioral signals are your earliest warning:
+Your behavior changes before your business metrics do — which means behavioral signals are your earliest warning system:

-- Avoiding DMs and engagement even though you know the cost
+- Avoiding DMs even though you know the revenue cost

-- Procrastinating on business tasks that used to take 20 minutes
+- Procrastinating on tasks that used to take 20 minutes

-- Comparing yourself negatively to other creators and losing
+- Comparing yourself to other creators and consistently losing in your own mind

 - Withdrawing from personal relationships to recover from work exhaustion